 You can also save web articles and videos to your Pocket account.

-Before start sharing articles on your social media pages/profiles and/or blogs, you have to connect them to ContentStudio.
+Before you start sharing articles on your social media pages/profiles and/or blogs, you must connect them to ContentStudio.

-Currently, Facebook, Twitter, Pinterest, LinkedIn, Tumblr social networks, and WordPress, Tumblr, and Medium blogging platforms are supported.
+Currently, Facebook, Twitter, Pinterest, LinkedIn, Tumblr social networks, WordPress, Tumblr, and Medium blogging platforms are supported.

 You can authenticate your social profiles/pages by navigating to Settings >> Social Accounts.

 Note: You can manage unlimited Pinterest boards on each Pinterest account. (each Pinterest board doesn’t count as a social profile)